 We base our granting on the following principles

-- Comox Valley Community Foundation supports innovation where there is demonstrated need, the likelihood of effectiveness, and strong potential to serve as a model to others.
+- Innovation where there is demonstrated need, the likelihood of effectiveness, and strong potential to serve as a model to others.

-- We strongly support partnerships and collaborations to make the best use of limited resources.
+- Partnerships and collaborations to make the best use of limited resources.

-- Projects should build on the strengths of the community to respond to identified issues and priorities.
+- Projects and/or activities that build on the strengths of the community to respond to identified issues and priorities.

-- The organization should demonstrate a commitment to the project through a contribution of human and/or financial resources.
+- Demonstrated commitment to the project and/or activities through the applicant’s contribution of human and/or financial resources.

-- Significant and appropriate support from other funding sources (including the community) should be evident.
+- Evidence of significant and appropriate support from other funding sources (including the community).

 Community Enrichment Grant Ineligibility